 What skills make a good Contract Manager great?

 As the linchpin to achieving your contract’s objectives, contract managers have a wide range of responsibilities.
-A good contract manager needs to be a Jack of all trades, who is a master of none all.
+A good contract manager needs to be a Jack of all trades.

 Meet Jack Of-All-Trades